sweepsengine/api-docs/source/index.html.md

 # Introduction

-Welcome to the Exposure Marketing API!
+Welcome to the [SweepsEngine API](https://www.sweepsengine.io)!
 You can use our API help capture data and run promotions such as sweepstakes and contests.

 We have language bindings in Shell and PHP!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

-This example API documentation page was created with [Slate](https://github.com/lord/slate).
-Feel free to edit it and use it as a base for your own API's documentation.

 # Authentication